Contiguous Boundary Guarding: Preliminaries for the Algorithms

-Let $g$ be a guard in some guarding of $\partial$. {Let $\partial(g)$ denote a connected subset of $\partial$ that is covered by $g$ (refer to Figure~\ref{guard-fig}).} We denote by $w(g)$ the wedge with apex $g$ and boundary rays that go through the endpoints of $\partial(g)$.
+Let $g$ be a guard in some contiguous boundary guarding of $\partial$. {Let $\partial(g)$ denote a connected subset of $\partial$ that is covered by $g$ (refer to Figure~\ref{guard-fig}); in other words $\partial(g)$ is portion of $\partial$ that is assigned to $g$ by the guarding.} Let $p_1(g)$ and $p_2(g)$ denote the first and last endpoints of $\partial(g)$.
+We denote by $w(g)$ the wedge from the ray $\overrightarrow{gp_1(g)}$ to the ray $\overrightarrow{gp_2(g)}$.
 We refer to the angle at the apex of $w(g)$ as the {\em covering angle} of $g$; when it is clear from the context we use $w(g)$ to refer to this angle. {Let $\Gamma$ be a contiguous guarding of $\partial$, which is a set of guards with a connected subset of $\partial$ assigned to every guard.
 We say that $\Gamma$ is {\em minimal} if the removal of any guard from $\Gamma$ would result in an uncovered portion of $\partial$.
-Thus every guard $g$, in a minimal contiguous guarding, covers a unique point $g_p$ of $\partial$, because otherwise we could remove $g$ from the guard set.
+Thus, for every guard $g$ in a minimal contiguous guarding, there exists a point $g_p$ of $\partial$ that is guarded by only $g$, because otherwise we could remove $g$ from the guard set.
 Without further mentioning, all guard sets considered in this paper are minimal.
-For any (minimal) contiguous guarding, we order the guards counter-clockwise along $\partial$ based on the order of $g_p$s.
-This way, the terms {\em previous} guard, {\em next} guard, and {\em consecutive} guards are well defined.}
+For any (minimal) contiguous guarding $\Gamma$, the counter-clockwise order of the $\{g_p : g \in \Gamma\}$ along $\partial$ induces an order of the guards in $\Gamma$.
+Thus, the terms {\em previous} guard, {\em next} guard, and {\em consecutive} guards are well defined.} The following simple observation is valid for any guarding with at least two guards.

+\begin{observation} Let $g$ be a guard in a guarding of $\partial$.
+Then, the first endpoint of $\partial(g)$ is covered by $g$ and by the previous guard.
+Similarly, the last endpoint of $\partial(g)$ is covered by $g$ and the next guard. \end{observation}